mercari/tortoise/docs/horizontal.md

 MaxReplicas is calculated by:

 ```
-# If MinMaxReplicasRecommendationType = weekly
+# If GatheringDataPeriodType = weekly
 max{replica numbers at the same time on the same day of week} * MaxReplicasFactor

-# If MinMaxReplicasRecommendationType = daily
+# If GatheringDataPeriodType = daily
 max{replica numbers at the same time} * MaxReplicasFactor
 ```